SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/7.0.0/MappingAlgorithms.md

-SpreaderPlacer | works out which vertex to run on which core | Placements NerRouteTrafficAware | Dettermines where each route must end | RoutingTableByPartition BasicTagAllocator | Applies the IP tags and reverse IP tags| Tags ProcessPartitionConstraints | Moves Contraint | token PartitionConstraints ZonedRoutingInfoAllocator | Assigns keys to each partition | RoutingInfos BasicRoutingTableGenerator | Created uncompressed routingtables | RoutingTables token RoutingTablesGenerated.UnCompressedRoutingTablesGenerated
+SpreaderPlacer | works out which vertex to run on which core | Placements NerRouteTrafficAware | Dettermines where each route must end | RoutingTableByPartition BasicTagAllocator | Applies the IP tags and reverse IP tags| Tags ProcessPartitionConstraints | Copies contraints fro vertices to partitions | token PartitionConstraints ZonedRoutingInfoAllocator | Assigns keys to each partition | RoutingInfos BasicRoutingTableGenerator | Created uncompressed routingtables | RoutingTables token RoutingTablesGenerated.UnCompressedRoutingTablesGenerated
 LocateExecutableStartType | maps application types to cores | ExecutableTypes